isepmasry95/appp_mobile/README.md

 number of photos we get from a single request).

 The requests are made using Android Volley (more information on this particular library here: https://developer.android.com/training/volley/index.html).
-A similar implementation is also made using the AsyncTask class.
+A similar implementation will also be made using the AsyncTask class in a future commit.